Rafit77/JIMU-control/docs/project/controller.md

 - Layout is locked (no move/resize).
 - Widgets are interactive and publish their live state to a **Controller State Store**.
 - Widget events can start routines via bindings.
+- If the brick is disconnected, the top bar shows a red **JIMU not connected** warning (routines may still run, but hardware calls will fail).

 ## Controller State Store (shared RAM)
 Controller widgets should publish their state to an in-memory store (similar to global variables):